PhilBoileau/simChef-case-study/results/empirical-fdr-comparison/docs/dgps/LM with TEM.md

 $\gamma_1^{(1)} = \ldots = \gamma_{50}^{(1)} = 5$, $\gamma_1^{(0)} = \ldots =
 \gamma_{50}^{(0)} = 5$ and $\gamma_{51}^{(1)} = \ldots = \gamma_{100}^{(1)} =
 0$ for $a = \{0, 1\}$.

+Two hundred datasets each of 125, 250 and 500 observations are generated from this model.